Woman to Woman (Keyshia Cole album)

 Woman to Woman is the fifth studio album by American singer-songwriter Keyshia Cole.
 It was released on November 19, 2012, through Geffen Records and Interscope Records.
-Recording sessions took place between early 2011 and mid-late 2012.
+Recording sessions took place between early 2011 and mid-late 2012, following the release of her previous studio album Calling All Hearts (2010).
 Cole enlisted a variety of producers, such as Darhyl Camper, Harmony Samuels, Rodney Jerkins, T-Minus, Vidal, and Wonda.
-Musically, the album is an R&B record, that features guest appearances from Lil Wayne, Meek Mill, Ashanti, Elijah Blake, and Robin Thicke.
+Musically, the album is an R&B record and includes elements of dance-pop music.
+It features guest appearances from Lil Wayne, Meek Mill, Ashanti, Elijah Blake, and Robin Thicke.

 Three tracks from Woman to Woman were released as singles, all of which were supplemented by music videos.
 The lead single, "Enough of No Love", was released on July 3, 2012.
 The song received a positive reception from critics and peaked at number 84 on the US Billboard Hot 100 chart, as well as reaching the top-10 of the US Hot R&B/Hip-Hop Songs chart.
 "Trust and Believe" was released on October 2, 2012, as the second single from the album.
 The third and final single, "I Choose You", was sent to urban contemporary radio on August 23, 2013.

 Upon its release, Woman to Woman received generally positive reviews from music critics, who commended its progression from Cole's previous album and the concept.
 The album debuted at number 10 on the US Billboard 200 chart, selling 96,000 copies in its first week.
 It also peaked at number two on the US Top R&B/Hip-Hop Albums chart.
 Further promotion was done by Cole through the Woman to Woman Tour (2013), which included shows in North America and Europe.